nogibjj/ids706-mini-project-8/README.md

 - For calculating mean, median, and std of each column in **Python**, it took **0.008 seconds**. <br>
   [![Python Result](https://github.com/aghakishiyeva/ids706-mini-project-8/assets/78721466/a4cb6120-d33f-4942-a515-5829bd61e88d)]()

-  To see the details, go to [x job in the successful GitHub actions link](your-github-actions-link-for-python-job).

-- For calculating mean, median, and std of each column in **Rust**, it took **0.002 seconds**.
+- For calculating mean, median, and std of each column in **Rust**, it took **0.002 seconds**. <br>
   [![Rust Result](https://github.com/aghakishiyeva/ids706-mini-project-8/assets/78721466/90ddd636-58b0-4c86-ae3e-851053ccf0d3)]()

-  To see the details, go to [x job in the successful GitHub actions link](your-github-actions-link-for-rust-job).
+For a detailed breakdown, navigate to the successful workflow in the Actions tab or directly access it through this [link](https://github.com/aghakishiyeva/ids706-mini-project-8/actions/runs/6609284941).

 ## Repository Structure

 - `.github/workflows/main.yml`: Contains the GitHub Actions workflow that automatically runs the Python and Rust code on every push.